Jack Jennings Metalsmith

 Inventory varies and if you don’t see what you’re looking for in the gallery, feel free to inquire.

-Nearly twenty-five years ago I woke up in a corn field with a terrible headache and a vague dreamlike memory of a space craft of some kind.
+Nearly thirty years ago I woke up in a corn field with a terrible headache and a vague dreamlike memory of a space craft of some kind.

 Shortly after that night, I developed an uncontrollable urge to make jewelry.
 Ok, I’m kidding obviously.